Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 * **Less Sensitivity to Data Perturbations:** High-degree polynomials are highly sensitive to changes in data points.
 Even small adjustments in the input data can significantly affect the resulting polynomial.
 * **Avoiding Overfitting:** High-degree polynomials can lead to overfitting the data, capturing noise rather than the underlying trend.
 * **Numerical Efficiency:** Solving systems of equations involving high-degree polynomials can be computationally expensive and may lead to numerical issues.
 In contrast, solving cubic splines is relatively efficient and numerically stable.
 * **Local Control:** adding or removing a point in this method of high-order polynomial means recalculating the whole path instead of just one segment.

+The method is implemented in [this file](https://github.com/ArthasMenethil-A/Delta-Robot-Trajectory-Planning/blob/main/python/path_planning_mltp.py) in the function `higher_order_poly_3pt`

 #### 2.2.2 - Cubic-Spline
 ------